 For evenly browned skin, rub the entire bird, in and out, with oil or butter.
-To add extra flavor, you can also massage the turkey with a dry rub right before smoking, Keep in mind that, if you have brined the turkey, you should not use any salt in the dry seasoning mixture, or your turkey will taste far too salty to eat!
+To add extra flavor, you can also massage the turkey with a dry rub right before smoking, such as Tony Chachere's "More Spice."
+Keep in mind that, if you have brined the turkey, you should not use any salt in the dry seasoning mixture, or your turkey will taste far too salty to eat!
 Unfortunately, stuffing a smoked turkey is not recommended.
 If you've got your heart set on stuffing, you can make it separately in the oven.